wp-slimstat/wp-slimstat/readme.txt

 5. **Responsive layout** - Keep an eye on your reports on the go

 == Changelog ==

+= 4.2.4 =
+* [New] You can now reset the tracker status in order to better troubleshoot issues with the plugin (thank you, Per).
+* [New] We rewrote the heuristic algorithm decoding the user agent string (to determine the corresponding browser name, version, etc) from scratch.
+Also, we introduced a new option (under Settings > Tracker) to allow you to choose the detection logic to be used first: the heuristic function is much faster and requires very little memory, but it might be less accurate, and not produce the right match; browscap.ini, the third party database we use, is memory intensive and it uses a bruteforce approach to determine a visitor's browser, but it's very accurate and precise even with the most obscure user agent strings (almost all of them).
+You decide which one works best for you.
+* [Update] We now include the smaller version of the Browscap database, which covers the 50,000 most common user agent strings, instead of the full version which covers about 130,000 strings.
+Please contact us if your project requires the high level of accuracy offered by the latter.
+* [Update] Swedish localization updated and 100% complete (thank you, Per).
+* [Update] Some web accelerators (Cloudflare and others) use the custom header HTTP_X_REAL_IP to keep track of a visitor's originating IP.
+Our code is now inspecting this header (thank you, Saeid).
+* [Update] Added many new flavors of Linux to the feature in charge of detecting the user's operating system.
+* [Update] Moved plugin screenshots to 'assets' folder in the repository, so that they are not downloaded with the zip file anymore.
+* [Fix] Other plugins might affect the format of the value returned by date_i18n (by introducing, for example, Persian numbers).
+This was preventing Slimstat from being able to calculate dates and time frames (thank you, Saeid).
+* [Fix] The new Javascript tracker was not working as expected in Internet Explorer 10 and 11 (thank you, Arne).

 = 4.2.3 =
 * [Note] The Javascript Tracker has been partially rewritten to store each link's state as inline "data" attributes.
 This had already been implemented a while ago, however the tracker was not using those values to decide what to do; it was using instead Javascript variables.
 Now the code has been consolidated, also allowing third party tools to affect the behavior of the tracker at runtime, by modifying the values associated to the data attributes.
 Please feel free to contact us if you want to know more about this new feature.